Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Encrypting traffic between instances

 **Explanation:**
-"Scaling compute capacity" is incorrect.
+Scaling compute capacity is incorrect.
 IPs do not influence compute scaling.
-"Automating instance recovery" is incorrect.
+Automating instance recovery is incorrect.
 Elastic IPs do not handle resilience.
-"Maintaining a static public IPv4 across instance replacements" is correct.
+Maintaining a static public IPv4 across instance replacements is correct.
 EIPs let you reassign IPs to new instances instantly.
-"Encrypting traffic between instances" is incorrect.
+Encrypting traffic between instances is incorrect.
 This is handled by security protocols, not EIPs.

 ---